root-project/web/manual/histograms/index.md

 This is useful when working in Python with `numpy` arrays, so you can fill directly an histograms.
 An example is provided in the next section.

-Note that when filling an histogram passing a weight different than one, the histogram assumes you are dealing with a weighted data set and stores internally an additional array with the sum of weight square used to compute its error.
-A weighted histogram is displayed always by default showing the bin error for each bin instead of the standard histogram bar.

 #### Filling a histogram with random numbers

-- Fill a histogram with random numbers with the [TH1::FillRandom()](https://root.cern/doc/master/classTH1.html#a1e9d6258ae798a0eb52aef58a72758a5){:target="_blank"} method.
+Fill a histogram with random numbers with the [TH1::FillRandom()](https://root.cern/doc/master/classTH1.html#a1e9d6258ae798a0eb52aef58a72758a5){:target="_blank"} method.

 The `FillRandom()` method uses the contents of an existing `TF1` function or another `TH1` histogram (for all dimensions) and the default random number generator defined in `gRandom`.
+See the  {% include ref class="TRandom" %} class for the available generators in ROOT.

 _**Example**_